vocdoni/docs/src/architecture/protocol/franchise-proof.md

 + If Census > 1000, census must be split on several groups of keys
 	+ the organizer will publish a number (N) which will be used by the voters to know to which group of keys are they assigned by using the following formula:
 	`GroupNumber = VoterPubKey % N`
-	+ before publishing N the census must pre-compute all the keys to check that if accomplish the minimum size grup of keys.
+	+ before publishing N the census must pre-compute all the keys to check that if accomplish the minimum size group of keys.
 So in case N generates a group with too few, that number must be discarted and try a new one

 #### 3. Derivate election keys

 In addition to `N`, the Organizer will publish a uniq ID that will identify the election (`processID`).
-This ID will be used by both parties (Voter and Organizer) to derivate the temporary election pulic keys using the following mechanism:
+This ID will be used by both parties (Voter and Organizer) to derivate the temporary election public keys using the following mechanism:

-+ On ECDSA the PubKey derivates from the PrivKey as follows:
++ On ECDSA the PubKey deviates from the PrivKey as follows:
 `PubKeyVoter = PrivKeyVoter * G`
 + The Organizer derivate the new temporary PublicKey for each voter this way:
 `PubKeyElectionVoter = PubKeyVoter + G*Hash(ElectionID)`
-+ Each voter derivates its new Private Key this way:
++ Each voter deviates their new Private Key this way:
 `PrivKeyElectionVoter = PrivKeyVoter + Hash(ElectionID)`